aws-amplify/docs/js/tutorials/photo-albums-in-react/index.md

 # Part 5.
 Adding Photo Storage

-TODO Describe what this section will create, why, and how it fits into Amplify's value set.
+In this section, you will add storage for photos and a lambda to automatically create thumbnails.

 ## Step 1.
 Add Storage